Prostate Cancer Facts

 - A family history of prostate cancer

-- Conditions such as prostatitis, inflammation of the prostate, and benign prostatic hyperplasia or BPH, a noncancerous enlargement of the prostate gland
+- Conditions such as prostatitis, inflammation of the prostate and benign prostatic hyperplasia (BPH), a noncancerous enlargement of the prostate gland

 - A diet high in red meats and high-fat dairy and low in fruits and vegetables

-- Age: approximately 60 percent of cases are diagnosed in men older than 65
+- Age: approximately 60% of cases are diagnosed in men over 65.

 - Weak or interrupted flow of urine